software-mansion/react-native-gesture-handler/docs/docs/api/gestures/rotation-gesture.md

 Amount rotated, expressed in radians, from the gesture's focal point (anchor).

+### `change`

+Additive change of the rotation since the previous event, expressed in radians.

 ### `velocity`

 Instantaneous velocity, expressed in point units per second, of the gesture.